cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Archive Node

-A type of public subtensor node that stores the entire blockchain history, allowing for full data access and querying capabilities.
+A type of public blockchain node that stores the entire blockchain history, allowing for full data access and querying capabilities.

 ### Axon

 A module in the Cybertensor API that uses the FastAPI library to create and run API servers.
 Axons receive incoming Synapse objects.
-Typically an Axon is the entry point advertised by a subnet miner on the Cybertensor blockchain, allowing subnet validators to communicate with the miner.
+Typically, an Axon is the entry point advertised by a subnet miner on the Cybertensor blockchain, allowing subnet validators to communicate with the miner.

 ## B